stla/SimplicialCubature.jl/README.md

 In addition, on this example where the vertex coordinates of `S` and the coefficients of `P` are integer numbers, there is a more clever way to
-proceed: while `integratePolynomialOnSimplex` implements an exact proedure, it is not free of (small) numerical errors, but the returned value in this situation will be really exact if you use a polynomial with *rational*
+proceed: while `integratePolynomialOnSimplex` implements an exact procedure, it is not free of (small) numerical errors, but the returned value in this situation will be really exact if you use a polynomial with *rational*
 coefficients: